practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Oz/README.md

 >
 > However, what is working according to my tests, is **version 1.4.0 in Windows 11**.
 I tested it successfully with a couple of old or even very old examples, official ones and others.

+Mozart 2 has been designed to fully support today's multicore processors, see below at [Mozart's virtual machines](#mozarts-virtual-machines).

 <br/>

 This means I cannot really benchmark the map coloring problem of Germany in its Oz version against the results of the various Prolog systems: [The TL;DR execution speed diagram](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/04%20-%20logic%20programming/Prolog#the-tldr-execution-speed-diagram), because my "official" benchmarking system will stay in the same PC with Ubuntu 24 LTS.